Seneca-ICTOER/OPS335/docs/B-Assignments/assignment1-part1.md

 Create a new virtual network on your Host Machine.

-- Assign a newly-created virtual network the name: **335assign**, and set **forwarding to any physical device** (refer to [lab setup] (ADD LINK).
+- Assign a newly-created virtual network the name: **335assign**, and set **forwarding to any physical device** (refer to [lab setup](/A-Labs/installation-lab0.md#investigation-2-virtual-machine-installation).
 You can have have 2 different network names: "335assign" and "ops335" without causing any problems).
 - Addresses in this network will start with **172.28.105**.
 The subnet mask must be **255.255.255.0**
 - There must **NOT** be a DHCP server running for this network!
 - All the machines for this assignment will be connected to your newly-created virtual network called: **335assign**